Stanford SAT Scores: Full Breakdown

 Stanford’s SAT code for submitting official test scores is 4704.

-In conclusion, while Stanford University no longer requires SAT scores for admission, strong scores can enhance an application.
-However, the decision to submit scores is personal, and applicants should consider their strengths and goals.
+In conclusion, because Stanford University now requires SAT or ACT scores for admission, students must focus on achieving strong scores.
+However, the decision to submit the ACT or the SAT is personal, and applicants should consider their strengths and goals when deciding between the two exams.
 For more information on the ACT, check out our article on Stanford ACT scores!